 You’ve probably heard about the importance of email list building.
-Maybe you’ve heard “the money is in the list” or you’ve just learned enough about online business to know it’s the best way to reach your customers.
+Maybe you’ve heard “the money is in the list” or you’ve just learned enough about email marketing strategy to know it’s the best way to reach your customers.

 However, there’s a teeny problem.
 You don’t know the secret sauce for getting more signups.
-You may know about email signup forms and a little about the importance of double opt-ins.
-But you’re not sure what you can do to bring people to your signup forms and encourage them to subscribe to receive your awesome content.
+You may know about email signup forms and lead generation.
+But you’re not sure what you can do to bring people to your signup forms and encourage them to subscribe to receive your email newsletter.

 You’re not alone.
 Everyone wants to grow their email list because it’s the best way to reach customers.
-Read on for 16 proven methods of building email lists.
+Read on for 16 proven email list building tactics.

 16 Tried and True List-Building Strategies

-The following ideas are meant to inspire you to try something you may haven’t tried yet.
+The following ideas are meant to inspire you to try something you may haven’t tried yet and build your email list from scratch.

 1. Create an Amazing Incentive